aksommerville/fullmoon4/README.md

 - [x] Cheese wind-down sound and visual feedback
 - [ ] Fire nozzle
 - [ ] Treadle-n-gate
-- [ ] Quickie touch input, just for verification on mobile.
+- [x] Quickie touch input, just for verification on mobile.
+- [ ] Music timing is not tolerable.
+It's worse on mobile than desktop.
+Find a better way.

 ### March